Transport in Shenzhen: Intercity buses and coaches

 Here are the list of coach stations currently existing and not affiliated to railway stations, airports or ports (as those could be incorporated), yet some of them might be under renovation or expansion thus are not operating.
 Most of them are located outside the central districts, each serving at subdistrict (as a part of their names) level often.
-They are getting fewer and fewer due to the other competitive forms of transport.
+They are getting fewer and fewer due to the other competitive modes of transport.